haokeyingxiao/haoke/UPGRADE-6.5.md

 #### Still need jQuery?

 In case you still need jQuery, you can add it to your own app or theme.
-This is the recommended method for all apps/themes which don't have control over the Shopware environment in which they're running in.
+This is the recommended method for all apps/themes which don't have control over the Haoke environment in which they're running in.

 * Extend the file `platform/src/Storefront/Resources/views/storefront/layout/meta.html.twig`.
 * Use the block `layout_head_javascript_jquery` to add a `<script>` tag containing jQuery. **Only use this block to add jQuery**.